Harshyadav02/Aapka-Aspataal-By-Flask/README.md

 ## 2. Technology

-The technology used in this project :-
+The technology used in this project:
 #### 2.1 Frontend
 - HTML
 - CSS